malmeloo/honeygain.py/README.md

 ### Current day earnings

-- [ ] `GET /earnings/today` - Current day earnings for "normal" mode, with detailed information about the origin of your earnings.
+- [x] `GET /earnings/today` - Current day earnings for "normal" mode, with detailed information about the origin of your earnings.
+- [x] `GET /jt-earnings/today` - Current day earnings for JumpTask mode, with detailed information about the origin of your earnings.